olliw42/mLRS-docu/docs/FRSKY_R9.md

 Note: Flashing any Frsky R9 board with the ST-Link is a non-reversible operation, i.e., it is not possible to revert back to the original Frsky firmware.
 It is possible to switch to ExpressLRS however.

-The ST-Link connection is made as described in the ExpressLRS docs:
+The ST-Link connection is made as follows:
 - R9M module: https://www.expresslrs.org/quick-start/transmitters/frsky-r9modules/#via-stlink
 - R9MX receiver: https://www.expresslrs.org/quick-start/receivers/r9/#via-stlink
 - R9M Lite Pro module: